prabhasg03/academic_work/README.md

 # TASK 10
  - Build Artificial Neural Network model with back propagation on a given dataset.
 # TASK 11
- - a) Implement Random forest ensemble method on a given dataset.
+ - Implement Random forest ensemble method on a given dataset.
- - b) Implement Boosting ensemble method on a given dataset.
+ - Implement Boosting ensemble method on a given dataset.
 # TASK 12
- -Write a python program to implement K-Means clustering Algorithm.
+ - Write a python program to implement K-Means clustering Algorithm.